ArloysMacias/Arloys-Portfolio/README.md

 ## Deployment

 This site was developed on GitPod online IDE and hosted on the GitHub platform.
-It is using the master branch Hich allow every change, commit and push to show immediately in real time to users.
+It is using the master branch which allows every change, commit and push to show immediately in real time to users.

 To run the site locally the user can paste https://arloysmacias.github.io/PortFolio2/ in the browser.
 To Clone with HTTPS the user can use git using the web URL: https://github.com/ArloysMacias/PortFolio2.git .